milla56/Lubomila-s-README-Generator/README.md

 using the Inquirer package.
 The aim of this project is to help developers to devote more time to work on their projects and quickly to generate Readme file.

+## Video Submission
+Follow the link for the video submission [Video](https://drive.google.com/file/d/111jO54jpuRmbQlw7DTobZX7uxLsc2Vxu/view)

 ## Installation

 - Clone the GitHub repository to your computer.
 - Navigate to your terminal and use the following command "node index.js".
-- Follow the link for the video submission [Video](https://drive.google.com/file/d/111jO54jpuRmbQlw7DTobZX7uxLsc2Vxu/view)

 ## User Story